 In my opinion, location is everything.
 If you’re staying far out-of-town in an area that’s not charming, you may feel like you completely miss out on the buzz of the destination you’re visiting.

-We recently stayed in a lovely little apartment in Villa Crespo in Buenos Aires for example, and while it was just a short 20 minute walk into the main tourist area of Palermo, we really felt like the heart of the city was in San Telmo, Recoleta and parts of Centro.
+We recently found a lovely little apartment on Airbnb in Villa Crespo, Buenos Aires.
+And while it was just a short 20 minute walk into the main tourist area of Palermo, we really felt like the heart of the city was in San Telmo, Recoleta and parts of Centro.

 We were picturing live tango shows every night, wine bars and cafes with tables spilling onto the cobblestone streets and buzzing markets and street life.
 Unfortunately, while there was some of that going on in our area, we usually had to take a 30 minute ride on public transport to be in the thick of it.